+Career Pathway Programs of Study

+ART & DESIGN PATHWAY

 Recommended for students who will pursue a degree in either fine arts or media arts.
 A degree in fine arts can prepare students for careers in artistic fields such as sculpture, drawing, painting, and other visual arts.
 Degrees focusing on the more commercial aspects of art are often considered media arts.

+ART AND DESIGN PREREQUISITES AND COREQUISITES

+(alternative courses may be used in specific circumstances)

-Required Courses for Pathway: Choose 3 credits from the following:
+Required Courses: Choose 2 credits from the following:

 Drawing and Painting I 1 Credit Architecture I 1 Credit

 Drawing and Painting II 1 Credit Architecture II 1 Credit

-3D Design and Sculpture I 1 Credit Graphic Communications 1 Credit
+3 D Design and Sculpture I 1 Credit Graphic Communications 1 Credit

 Studio Art or AP Studio Art 1 Credit 3D Design and Sculpture II or III 1 Credit

 Anatomy and Physiology 1 Credit

 Multimedia Communications .5 Credit

 Marketing .5 Credit

-MOOC in art or design .5 Credit
+MOOC in Art or Design .5 Credit

 Introduction to Engineering Design 1 Credit

+Racism & Genocide .5 credit

 College Art Elective 1 Credit

+Art History 1 credit